dariopellegrini/kdone-website/localization.md

 # Localization

-Localized content can be added to every model using `Localized<T>` class, which takes as generic the class that should been localized.
+Localized content can be added to every model using `Localized<T>` class, which takes as generic the class that should be localized.
-Giving a model attribute `Localized<T>` type, turns that attribute in a map with languages's codes as keys and values the corresponded translated values.
+Giving a model attribute `Localized<T>` type turns that attribute in a map with languages' codes as keys and values the corresponded translated values.

 Let's see an example.